Cicisbeo

 In 18th- and 19th-century Italy, the cicisbeo (/ˌtʃɪtʃɪzˈbeɪoʊ/ CHITCH-iz-BAY-oh, /ˌtʃiːtʃ-/ CHEE-chiz--, /it/; plural: cicisbei) or cavalier servente (chevalier servant) was the man who was the professed gallant or lover of a woman married to someone else.
 With the knowledge and consent of the husband, the cicisbeo attended his mistress at public entertainments, to church and other occasions, and had privileged access to this woman.
-The arrangement is comparable to the Spanish cortejo or estrecho and, to a lesser degree, to the French petit-maître.
+The arrangement is comparable to the Spanish cortejo or estrecho and was influenced by the French petit-maître.

 Etymology

 The exact etymology of the word is unknown; some evidence suggests it originally meant "in a whisper" (perhaps an onomatopeic word).
 Other accounts suggest it is an inversion of bel cece, which means "beautiful chick (pea)".
 According to the Oxford English Dictionary, the first recorded usage of the term in English was found in a letter by Lady Mary Wortley Montagu dated 1718.
 The term appears in Italian in Giovanni Maria Muti's Quaresimale Del Padre Maestro Fra Giovanni Maria Muti De Predicatori of 1708 (p.
 734).